withmpx/mpx-comfyui-nodes/README.md

 We have developed 19 ComfyUI Nodes that leverage LLMs, image generation models, and 3D generation models to help you design custom ComfyUI workflows.
 Here are the nodes.

 ### Text to Image(s)
 **Description**: This node takes a text prompt and generates a batch of images.
 Up to four images can be generated at once.
-Custom LoRA weights for *FLUX.1-schnell* can be provided as well.
 ⠀![](README/text-to-image.png)

 ### Image(s) to 3D Models(s)